Fuentes, Rockies split doubleheader with virus-short Padres - WTMJ

 AP Sports Writer

-DENVER (AP) — Josh Fuentes capped a big night with a two-out, walk-off single in the eighth inning after earlier hitting a two-run homer and the Colorado Rockies salvaged a doubleheader split by beating the virus-hampered San Diego Padres 3-2 on Wednesday.
+Fuentes capped his big game with a game-winning, two-out single in the eighth inning after earlier hitting a two-run homer and the Rockies salvaged a doubleheader split by beating the virus-hampered Padres 3-2.

+To Tingler, this was a prime example of how the shorthanded Padres need everyone to chip in.

 The Padres, missing starters Fernando Tatis Jr., Eric Hosmer, Wil Myers and two others because of COVID-19 concerns, won the opener 5-3.
 Austin Nola, who’s normally a catcher but was playing second base for shorthanded San Diego, made a nifty catch with the bases loaded for the final out.

+“That’s what it’s going to take to get through with five guys down,” Tingler said.

-In the nightcap, Fuentes drove a changeup from reliever Nick Ramirez (0-1) to deep center to set off a celebration near second base as the Rockies snapped a five-game skid.
+In the nightcap, Fuentes drove a changeup from reliever Nick Ramirez (0-1) to deep center to set off a wild celebration near second base — water was dumped on Fuentes and then he ripped off his uniform top — as the Rockies snapped a five-game skid.
 Fuentes’ bat provided all the run production — he homered in the second.

+For his breakout at the plate, Fuentes credits his new haircut and a pep talk from manager Bud Black.
+The takeaway in their talk: Don’t be so hard on himself.

+“It feels really good knowing I came up with a plan and had an approach and to get rewarded, said Fuentes, whose cousin is Nolan Arenado.

 The Padres were haunted by a series of late-inning baserunning mistakes.